Stipend & Incentives for Rural Practice

 A parent organization may submit applications for as many of its subsidiary practice sites as necessary, but awards will be limited to two (2) per parent company per fiscal year.

-Sites may not apply more than once in a two-year period, unless exceptional circumstance can be documented.
+Sites may apply once a year, or more if exceptional circumstance can be documented.

 - Site must be an established practice site that has entered their job opportunity into TRP’s job database, AND